Yatin-Uppal/instasdr-internal/README.md

 $ yarn build
 ```

+how to run it locally - yarn start
+what are the branches - Code is merged with the dev branch, you can expect dev branch to be updated.
+where are they hosted - https://webdev.instasdr.ai/
+how to go from dev to staging to prod? (git code) - you can merge the dev branch into respective env branches
+Where are all these files located for each page (just the directory info) - src/pages

 This command generates static content into the `build` directory and can be served using any static contents hosting service.

 ### Deployment